tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 Choose a theme such as the silver theme.

 > Note: Only the silver theme is currently compatible with TinyMCE 5.
-Create your themes using the [TinyMCE Skin Creator](http://skin.tinymce.com/)).
+Create themes using the [TinyMCE - Skin Creator](http://skin.tinymce.com/)).

 > ```js
 theme: 'silver',